- Home

 Watch Video

-Select the activity account type from the drop-down menu.
+Select the activity account type from the drop-down.

-Next, enter how much is Owed by Contact, money the contact needs to pay (i.e. membership or dues) or enter how much is Owed to Contact, money that needs to be paid to the contact (i.e. refund or credit from fundraising).
+Enter how much is Owed By Contact, money the contact needs to pay (i.e. membership or dues) or enter how much is Owed To Contact, money that needs to be paid to the contact (i.e. refund or credit from fundraising).

-The Due Date is the date you want this obligation to start.
-Note: your obligation will not show on the statement until the start date.
+Select the Due Date.
+The Due Date is the date the obligation will start.
+Note: the obligation will not show on a contact’s record until the Due Date.

-Click Edit next to the Template you want to change.
+Click Edit next to the template that needs to be changed.

 6 Comments